DaveBenham/VenomPremium/README.md

 - **Envelope J-curve** ***(brown or dark red)***
 - **Envelope S-curve** ***(tan)***

-The warp values range from an arbitrary -100% to 100%.
+The warp value ranges from an arbitrary -100% to 100%.

 **Ripple shape modulation available to all waveforms**
 - **Ripple PWM** ***(red)***: Pulse width modulation

-The warp values range from 10% to 90%.
+The warp value ranges from 10% to 90%.
 For sine and triangle waveforms the percentage represents the width of the positive portion of the waveform.
 The negative portion is shrunk or expanded to total 100%.

 **Ripple shape modulation available only to sine and triangle**
 The same colors are available to square, but they simply repeat the first four modes.